8:00-12:008:00-12:008:00-12:008:00-11:00Return to Transition to In-Person Learning Page

 When will students be tested?

 Students will receive a baseline test prior to returning to any in-person activities, and then on a regular basis thereafter (assurance testing).
-As students return to in-person learning, the tests will be performed at school during school hours on Tuesdays and Fridays.
+As students return to in-person learning, the tests will be performed at school during school hours on Tuesdays and Thursdays.
 A student’s specific testing time may fluctuate during the semester as new students are brought into the school or as necessary.

 How will SPS conduct contact tracing?